Position Title

 Born to a flight attendant and a traveling salesman, Tristan has lived in Europe and every North American time zone, including Hawaiian.
 He finds exploring new places, languages, and experiences key to life’s enjoyment.

 His love of the beach channeled him into the world of research oceanography where he studied waves and currents.
 He learned to code while flying underwater gliders and analyzing data from the sea.
-He then disappeared into the snowy Cascade mountains to measure the Earth’s electromagnetic signals — the whale-song of our planet— and after high-fiving Bigfoot, re-emerged to discover the iPhone and the glorious internet.
+He then disappeared into the snowy Cascade mountains to measure the Earth’s electromagnetic signature — the whale-song of our planet— and after high-fiving Bigfoot, re-emerged to discover the iPhone and the glorious internet.

-Now, when he’s not exploring new technology or waiting for a webpage to load, you can find Tristan walking campus and ordering iced tea from the CoHo.
+Now, when he’s not exploring new tech or waiting for a webpage to load, you can find Tristan walking campus and ordering iced tea from the CoHo.
 He’s never far from the water or music, and he’s probably barefoot right now.

 Heroes